-- By separating frames into PCs with different PCP & DE bits MACsec can map to two SCs and/or support different scheduling for frames. - When privacy channels are fixed size this causes inefficient use of the fixed frames with fixed timing. - Fixed frames with fixed timing is essential to privacy. - But traffic mapping to the PCs is not bandwidth aware so one PC may be sending padded frames while the other is congesting. - Propose allow minimum 2 PCs for the case of variable sized frames (no aggregation).
-Discussion Point.
+- By separating frames into PCs with different PCP & DE bits MACsec can map to two SCs and/or support different scheduling for frames. - When privacy channels are fixed size this causes inefficient use of the fixed frames with fixed timing. - Fixed frames with fixed timing is essential to privacy. - Decided to map to Privacy Frames for variable sized frames - Allow up to 8 Priorities for the case of variable sized frames (no aggregation).